rwalworth/hiero-docs/sdks-and-apis/sdks/README.md

 Hedera and the developer community contribute to and maintain Hedera Services Code SDKs across various languages.

-{% hint style="warning" %}
-**Note:** v1 of the Java and JavaScript SDKs are deprecated and support will be discontinued after October 2021.
-Please install the latest 2.x version or migrate from v1 to the latest 2.x version.
-You can reference the migration documentation titled "MIGRATING\_V1" within each repository.
-{% endhint %}

 {% hint style="info" %}
 **Note:** The Hedera JavaScript SDK supports React Native with Expo on Android devices and Android emulators.
 It does not currently support React Native Bare.
 {% endhint %}